Togohogo1/Student-Engineer-Portfolio-and-Handbook/handbook.md

 <sup><i>Figure 4.</i> A source extract from the Handbook of HUman Factors.
 The source by Weston, Alizadeh, et al. can be found <a href="https://pubmed.ncbi.nlm.nih.gov/29241415/">here</a></sup>

+Running it through the CRAAP test shows that it can be trusted.

 <table>
     <tr>
         <td><b>C</b>urrency</td>